SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"You NEED to.
 For you, for me, for your friends."*

 Pinkie raises her voice slightly.
-"Do you know how hard it is to tell your best friend that you've been faking it for years and that you've never truly been happy for like ever?"
+"Do you know how *hard* it is to tell your best friend that you've been faking it for years and that you've never truly been happy for, like, ever?"

-*"Unfortunately, I don't, and can't.
+*"Unfortunately, I don't.
 I can't exactly go talk to them for you.
-So, you need to for US."*
+So YOU need to tell them, for US."*

 A tear escapes Pinkie, rolling down her face.
 "Well, I tried.
-I caved and wanted to curl into a ball and give up."
+It just made me want to curl into a ball and give up."

-*"I understand this is hard, but now is not the time for failure.
+*"I understand this is hard, but now is not the time to give up.
 You NEED their help.
 Just like they need you."*

 "I know, it's just so hard when I've been like this for so long."